a20351766/udo.1.4.0/docs/source/dev-setup/devenv.rst

 ``./setup.sh: /bin/bash^M: bad interpreter: No such file or directory``

-Cloning the Hyperledger Fabric source
+Cloning the Hyperledger UDO source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Hyperledger Fabric is written in ``Go``, you'll need to clone the source repository to your $GOPATH/src directory.
+Since Hyperledger UDO is written in ``Go``, you'll need to clone the source repository to your $GOPATH/src directory.
 If your $GOPATH has multiple path components, then you will want to use the first one.
 There's a little bit of setup needed: